lbormann/darts-hub/README.md

 # AUTODARTS-DESKTOP

+IMPORTANT!!

+Use https://github.com/Semtexmagix/autodarts-desktop until this repository is ready for cross-platform!

 Autodarts-desktop manages several extension-tools for https://autodarts.io.
 It automatically handles download, setup, use updates to recent versions.
  - You can start tools like caller or extern to transfer thrown darts to other web-dart-platforms.